Moclobemide: Interactions

-Dietary
+Dietary interactions

 Irreversible MAOIs can cause unpleasant and occasionally dangerous side effects such as a hypertensive crises after intake of food or drink containing indirectly acting sympathomimetic amines such as tyramine.
 This is sometimes referred to as the 'cheese effect'.
-These side effects are due to irreversible inhibition of MAO in the gut and vasomotor neurones.
+These side effects are due to irreversible inhibition of MAO in the gut and vasomotor neurons.
 However, the reversible MAOI antidepressants such as moclobemide have a very different side effect profile in this regard.
 The reversible binding to MAO-A by moclobemide allows amines such as tyramine to displace moclobemide from MAO-A allowing its metabolism and removing the risk of a hypertensive crisis that occurs with irreversible MAO inhibition.
 Of 2300 people in multiple clinical trials who were treated with moclobemide in doses up to 600 mg with no dietary restrictions, none experienced a tyramine-mediated hypertensive reaction.
 As the pressor effect of moclobemide is so low, dietary restrictions are not necessary in people eating a normal diet, in contrast to irreversible MAOIs.
 However, some rare cheeses that have a high tyramine level may possibly cause a pressor effect and require caution.
 The potentiation of the pressor effect of tyramine by moclobemide is only one seventh to one tenth of that of irreversible MAOIs.
 In order to minimize this potentiation, postprandial administration (taken after meals) of moclobemide is recommended.
 The combined use of moclobemide and selegiline requires dietary restrictions as the combination can lead to increased sensitivity to the pressor effect of foods containing tyramine.

 While moclobemide or the irreversible MAO-B selective inhibitor selegiline taken alone has very little pressor effect, and requires no dietary restriction, the combination of selegiline with moclobemide leads to a significant enhancement of the pressor effect and such a combination requires dietary restriction of foods containing high amounts of tyramine.
 The combination of moclobemide and a reversible MAO-B inhibitor requires tyramine dietary restrictions.